miyomui/miyomui/README.md

 # Hi!
 I’m **Jay**👋
-i'm a third-year student passionate about applying **Data Science and Analytics** to solve real-world business problems.
+I'm a third-year student passionate about applying **Data Science and Analytics** to solve real-world business problems.
 Currently applying for the **SCG Excellent Internship (Data Science Track)**.